Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure the table to have a hash index on the name attribute, and a range index on the office identifier.
 - [x] Configure the table to have a range index on the name attribute, and a hash index on the office identifier.
 - [ ] Configure a hash index on the name attribute and no range index.
-- [ ] Configure a hash index on the office Identifier attribute and no range index.
+- [ ] Configure a hash index on the office identifier attribute and no range index.

 **[⬆ Back to Top](#table-of-contents)**